Franklin Adult Coed Softball Rules (Adopted 2019) amended 4/2023

 -Do not argue calls, I do not care if its balls, strikes or plays at a bag, don’t argue calls.
 The expectation is that ALL teams and players will make calls to the best of their ability.
 Again, we are not pros.

 -Team managers, play your players, if they show up, they need to be in the batting order the entire game and in the field for at least 1 inning.
+The one inning rule should be more used for people that WANT to sit and/or only bat, not because of a person's skill level.
 I understand playoffs are a play to win scenario, but everyone paid the same to PLAY.
 No one wants to sit on the bench the entire game, week after week and everyone makes the playoffs.
 Don't be a DINK!

 1A) Drinking, smoking (tobacco or weed), fighting, and/or loud rowdy behavior are prohibited.
 There is to be no alcohol on the field, in the dugouts or in the stands.
 If you want to smoke, you must leave the arches, Odell Park like all public parks in NH is smoke-free.
 The same applies for marijuana, it should not be brought to the filed or smoked on the city’s property.

 2) All teams must be comprised of at least nine males and four females.
 There must be at least three women in the batting lineup and at least three women in the field defensively at all times.
+Lineups must have a female bat by 4,8,12 and should not have more than 4 males' bat in a row.
 If a team does not have enough players, we can fill those openings with rostered players in order to get the game in.
 If a team only has two women playing, the 10th position in the batting lineup is an automatic out each time, unless the opposing team overrides this.
 If a team has only one woman playing, that team must forfeit but the game should still be played.
 In order to fill positions, the opposing team can supply, a same sex player of their choice or teams can fill positions with players from other teams within the Franklin Adult Coed Softball League.
 Again, this should not be used as a strategic tool to provide a competitive advantage.

 3) The minimum number of players needed to play a game is eight (and three of those players must be women).
 If a team does not meet this requirement by 10 minutes after the start of the game, the opposing team manager has the option of taking the forfeit or waiting for additional players to arrive.
 If eight players are available, the opposing team manager should supply a catcher for the team playing with eight players.
 Even in the case of a forfeit, there should be all attempts made to get the game in, including using tactics from rule one.